 Conditions 17 and 18 of the consent outline the requirements for the establishment and long term security of the conservation offset area on the southern portion of Lot 12 DP 1024564 (as shown in Appendix 2 of the consent).
-The proponent is in the process of preparing a caveat on the title of Lot 12 DP 1024564 in consultation with the NSW DPE.
-Following endorsement of the caveat by the Secretary (NSW DPE), the proponent will formalise the caveat with NSW Land and Property Information (NSW LPI).
+The proponent is in the process of preparing a caveat on the title of Lot 12 DP 1024564 in consultation with the NSW DPIE.
+Following endorsement of the caveat by the Secretary (NSW DPIE), the proponent will formalise the caveat with NSW Land and Property Information (NSW LPI).
 Whilst the caveat on title is not yet finalised, Hunter Quarries recognise the importance of maintaining and enhancing the conservation offset area and accordingly implements the Flora and Fauna Management Plan that includes a Management Plan for the Conservation Offset Area.

-It is anticipated that the caveat will be progressed further with the NSW DPE over the next 12 months.
+It is anticipated that the caveat will be progressed further with the NSW DPIE over the next 12 months.

-HQPL has improved its weed spraying regime and will continue to undertake weed control measures particularly around haul roads and within rehabilitation areas, including along the edges in 2019.
+HQPL has improved its weed spraying regime and will continue to undertake weed control measures particularly around haul roads and within rehabilitation areas in 2020.